nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 Loading Zephyr's `CMake <CMake documentation_>`_ package creates the ``app`` CMake target.
 You can add application source files to this target from the application :file:`CMakeLists.txt` file.

-To update the :file:`CMakeLists.txt` file, either edit it directly or use |VSC| to maintain it.
+To update the :file:`CMakeLists.txt` file, either edit it directly or use the |nRFVSC| to maintain it.

 Editing CMakeLists.txt
 ======================